The Bourne Ultimatum (film): Production

 The Bourne Ultimatum was filmed at Pinewood Studios near London and in multiple locations around the world, including Tangier, London, Paris, Madrid (as itself and double for Turin), Berlin (as double for Moscow), New York City including the Springs Mills Building (as the deep cover CIA offices), and other locations in the U.S.

 Tony Gilroy, who had co-written the screenplays of the first two Bourne films, had intended The Bourne Supremacy to emphasise Bourne's repentance and atonement for his murders, but felt that the released film omitted this focus.
 Gilroy was persuaded to write an initial draft of The Bourne Ultimatum, but did not participate further, and as of 2009 had not watched the finished film.
-Gilroy's screenplay draft was subsequently criticized by Matt Damon.
+Gilroy's screenplay draft was subsequently criticized by Matt Damon.Tom Stoppard wrote a draft of the screenplay, later saying "I don't think there's a single word of mine in the film."

-Tom Stoppard wrote a draft of the screenplay, later saying "I don't think there's a single word of mine in the film."
-Greengrass said the film included several allusions to scenes from previous Bourne films; for example, the opening chase sequence of The Bourne Ultimatum is a continuation of the Russian police attempts to capture Bourne in Moscow near the end of The Bourne Supremacy and takes place soon after Bourne's apology to Neski's daughter.
+Greengrass said the film included several allusions to scenes from previous Bourne films.
+Most of the film's runtime takes place within the events of The Bourne Supremacy, with the opening chase sequence picking up immediately after Bourne's confrontation with Kirill in Moscow near the end of previous film and takes place soon after Bourne's apology to Neski's daughter.
+Before the third act, the film recreates Bourne's phone call to Landy in the final scene of Supremacy, and then moves past it in the timeline.

 Paul Greengrass spoke about the characterization of Jason Bourne in The Bourne Ultimatum shortly before its release:

 Bourne is a real man in a real world in pursuit of a mythic quest.
 What's wonderful is that it's an oppositional story.
 Is he a killer, or was he made to be a killer?
 There is an underlying feeling that Bourne is one of us, and he's running away from "them."
 He's trying to get answers, and he doesn't trust them.
 They're all bad, and the system's corrupted.
 To convey that with a sense of excitement in a very contemporary land-scape is great fun. [...]
 If you opened your door in New York or Paris or London or whatever, you've got to believe that whatever the story it is that Bourne's engaged in [, something] could be happening there. [...]
 What attracts me to Bourne's world is that it is a real world and I think I'm most comfortable there.

-The special visual effects for the film were produced by Double Negative.
+Visual effects

+The visual effects for the film were produced by Double Negative, marking their second collaboration with a movie directed by Paul Greengrass, following United 93 (2006).
+The studio's production visual effects supervisor, Peter Chiang, oversaw the visual effects production with more than 590 "invisible" shots for the film being made, including set extensions, digital doubles, computer-generated cars, debris, and hundreds of 2D fixes, all of which were for key sequences in the movie.